Relationship breakdown (Divorce and Separation)

-The fees payable to the Court are £550 on the issuing of the petition.
-There is no longer a separate fee payable upon applying for your Decree Absolute.
-Legal costs tend to be in the region of £500 if the divorce is not contested, but different firms charge different amounts These costs and fees relate only to the Divorce itself, and do not cover the cost of dealing either with finances, or child related disputes.
+The fees payable to the Court upon issuing an application for a divorce are £593 on the issuing of the petition.
+Legal costs tend to be in the region of £600 -£800 plus vat, but different firms charge different amounts.
+These costs and fees relate only to the Divorce itself, and do not cover the cost of dealing either with finances, or child related disputes.

 How long does a divorce take?

 Divorce law changes in England and Wales on 6th April 2022.
 The following applies to Petitions issued prior to that date.

 There is now a mandatory wait of 20 weeks between issuing an application for divorce, and being able to apply for a conditional order.
 Once a conditional order is made, one cannot apply for a final order unless a minimum gap of at least 6 weeks has gone by, but often the divorce is not finalised until finances have been settled and a Consent Order made.